mat-in/CryptoWatch/README.md

+Here's your updated `README.md` with candle chart support added and the new screenshot included:

+---

 # 🪙 CryptoWatch – Real-Time Crypto Tracker [MVVM+HILT+ROOMDB+RETROFIT]

 **CryptoWatch** is a cryptocurrency tracking Android application I built as a learning project to explore **clean architecture (MVVM)** with **Retrofit**, **RoomDB**, and **Hilt**.
 It fetches real-time crypto market data from the **[CoinGecko API](https://www.coingecko.com/en/api)** and allows users to browse trending coins, search for tokens, and save favorites locally.